Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Methodology

+The clustering is initialised with a $k$-means$++$ stage, where a first estimate of the centroids is computed.
+Then, the fuzzy clustering method is applied using as initial centroids the output from the $k$-means$++$.
+The fuzzy clustering is achieved with the MATLAB function \texttt{fcm}.
+Once the weights and centroids are derived, each point is assigned to the clusters based on a threshold.
+If a point has a weight for a given cluster above the threshold, it is fully assigned to this cluster, setting the weight to one and zeroing the weights for the other clusters.
+Otherwise, the weights are summed (adding the largest one first) until the threshold is reached and the point belongs to several clusters.
+The selected weights are then normalised, and the remaining ones are set to zero.

+Note that the fuzziness and overlapping of clusters are useful in the identification and modelling of global dynamics, accounting for the transitional dynamics between domains.
+Thus, accounting for soft boundaries allows a smoother description of the dynamics at the cluster boundaries.
+Fuzzy $k$-means gives a more realistic partition of the flow field with regions where competing dynamics coexist.
+This study focuses on the description of the local kinematics, thus well-defined clusters are sufficient.
+In the second part of this work \citep{CornejoMaceda2026manuscript}, we exemplify how overlapping subdomains aid on the reconstruction of the global dynamics.

-The number of clusters is decided according to the \ac{TLF} method~\citep{Brindise2017eif}.
+The number of clusters is decided according to the \ac{TLF} method~\citep{Brindise2017eif} and they are ordered from larger to lower energy following the \ac{POD} convention.
 This method consists of sweeping a large range of values and identifying the value that best splits the evolution of the explained variance into two linear segments.
 First, the data is clustered for a large range of values, and the explained variance is computed.
 The explained variance for $N_c$ clusters is defined as:

 where $\mathrm{WCSS(N_c)}$ is the within-cluster sum of squares for $N_c$ clusters: